 The sample size estimates along with assumptions for this comparison are shown in the Table 2A.
 To achieve the desired 80% discriminatory power, we will need to recruit at least 305 sputum-test-negative participants per arm.
 Accounting for TB prevalence, ability to produce and submit sputum, and loss-to-follow up increases the sample to 472 per arm or 1,416 for the whole study.

-Table 2A: Sample size estimation for the diagnostic impact outcome comparing a combination of two antibiotic arms to standard of care arm
+Table 2A: Sample size estimation for the diagnostic impact outcome comparing a combination of two antibiotic arms to standard of care arm (2:1 comparison)